The

 15. The living liberated man, sees his God as diffused

-throughout the universe; and not as the cause or instrument
+throughout the universe; and not as the cause or

 of its causation; and neither as witness of its sight.
-He does not
+He

 leave to look on the outward phenomena, nor think of the